AmbiqAI/neuralSPOT/extern/AmbiqSuite/README.md

 I use the SDK's examples to see what changed (coremark example to see how to configure lowest power, pdm_fft to see if PDM configuration changed, etc).

 ### Details: neuralspot Makefiles
-A new platform will likely have a set of new features.
-NeuralSPOT handles features by setting 'feature flags' based on platforms and SDKs (different versions of SDKs may or may not support a feature).
+A new platform will likely have a set of new features. neuralSPOT handles features by setting 'feature flags' based on platforms and SDKs (different versions of SDKs may or may not support a feature).
 Generally:
 1. Modify neuralspot_config.mk to add the platform if new
 2. Set the BLE and USB features as needed